 The Directors are responsible for the preparation of consolidated financial statements that provide a true and fair view in accordance with the International Financial Reporting Standards adopted by the European Union as well as the measures issued in implementation of Art.
-43 of Legislative Decree no. 136/2015 and, pursuant to the law, for that part of the internal control they consider necessary to enable the preparation of financial statements that are free from material misstatements due to fraud or error.
+43 of Legislative Decree no. 136/2015 and, pursuant to the law, for that part of the internal control they consider necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or unintentional actions or events.